Early Spring in the Smoky Mountains

 A Mountain Quiltfest - Located in the LeConte Center in Pigeon Forge, the Smoky Mountain Quiltfest is a popular annual event that features beautiful handmade quilts.
 This festival is a prime way to experience Appalachian art and culture.

-Dollywood's 30th Season - On March 21st, Dollywood will begin its 30th season of bringing family fun and excitement to the Smoky Mountains.
+Dollywood's Opening Day - On March 18th, 2017 Dollywood will begin another season of bringing family fun and excitement to the Smoky Mountains.
 To celebrate, the park will be debuting new shows and performances.
 Specifically, the Festival of Nations will feature international music from Celtic, Caribbean, Latin, and African traditions.

 Reason #5: Outdoor Activities